 This mounting bracket is included at a nice discount with your Crutchfield order (Crutchfield Research Photo)

-You have a lot of choices for a replacement stereo.
 Nearly any single DIN (2" tall) stereo will fit in the Marauder's dash, but because of the dash configuration, stereos with flip-out retractable monitors are not a good option.
-The dash overhang above the radio gets in the way.
+Alas, the dash overhang above the radio will get in the way.

 To remove the factory receiver, you'll need to use the metal DIN tools that are included with your stereo purchase.
 Insert the tools approximately one inch into the holes in each side of the radio until you hear a click from each side.
 Be gentle during this process, because excessive force will damage the retaining clips.
 Once you've heard the magic click, spread the tools apart slightly, pull out the radio, disconnect the wiring harnesses, unplug the antenna and remove the radio.